 How should I install the wiring to connect a generator to my home?
-How to Connect a Generator to a Home, Installing a Generator and a Transfer Switch.
+Planning and Installing a Generator with a Transfer Switch: How to Connect a Generator to a Home.

 Installing a Generator and Transfer Switch

 Electrical Question: How should I install the electric wiring to connect a backup generator to my home?

 - I have a new 5000watt generator I plan to install in my home.

 - I have purchased a 7500watt, 10 circuit transfer switch and a weather tight power inlet box.

 - I have a couple of questions about installing my generator and transfer switch.

 - Can I do the wiring myself, and is a permit required?